osiris-code/osiris/docs/hidden/reference/Simulation.md

 **file_format** specifies the file format to use when dumping data to disk.
 Currently available options are:
-- "hdf5" TODO
+- "hdf5" - TODO a bit more explanation?
-- "zdf" TODO
+- "zdf" - TODO a bit more explanation?

-**file_format** TODO
+**parallel_io** TODO explain more
 Currently available options are:
 - "mpi"
 - "indep"
 - "mpiio-indep"
 - "mpiio-coll"

-**enforce_rng_constancy** If false, an identical iput deck will give different result due to random number generation depending on a given run's spatial decomposition (e.g. different number/load of MPI NODES).
+**enforce_rng_constancy** If false, an identical iput deck will give different result due to random number generation (RNG) depending on a given run's spatial decomposition (e.g. different number/load of MPI NODES).
 If true, an identical input deck identical results (within roundoff) no matter the run's MPI setup (i.e. running a simulation on 1 node will give same results no matter how many MPI nodes used).
 This is comes at a small perforance cost, but is usefull for testing, debugging the and subtraction-technique.